azima-fariha/remove-similar-looking-images/README.md

 Step 7: Upon completion of the similarity-looking images removal process, the program displays the number of remaining images in the dataset.

-Q3.
-What values did you decide to use for input parameters and how did you find these values?
+###Q3.
+What values did you decide to use for input parameters and how did you find these values?<br />

 For my remove_similar_images function, I opted to utilize the following input parameters: